gura-conf/gura-js-parser/README.md

 # Gura Javascript/Typescript parser

-This repository contains the implementation of a [Gura][gura] format parser for Javascript written in pure Typescript.
+This repository contains the implementation of a [Gura][gura] (compliant with version 0.1.0) format parser for Javascript written in pure Typescript.

 ## Installation